stefanjacobs/tutorials/02-kube-multipass/README.md

 It is obvious that an alias can be used to map `kubectl="microk8s kubectl"` to ease access within the virtual machine.

+## K0s

+The distribution [K0s](https://k0sproject.io/) looks fairly promising and has in my tests the same ressource consumption as K3s.
+Because I like traeffik more I did not follow the K0s path.
+See [here for a working installation guide](https://www.mirantis.com/blog/how-to-set-up-k0s-kubernetes-a-quick-and-dirty-guide/).

+The K0s can be installed in multipass the same way as in the script below.
+It is fairly easy to script and install if you like this distribution more.

 ## K3s